Adiabatically steered open quantum systems: Master equation and optimal phase: Optimal phase selection

 and

-The phases are not fixed since we have a degree of freedom in the selection of the constant parts.
+The absolute phases are not fixed since we have a degree of freedom in the selection of the constant parts $\lambda_e^0$ and $\lambda_g^0$.
 Notice that the primary selection of the smooth eigenstates $\ket{g}$ and $\ket{e}$ determines the accumulating phase.
 We denote the integrals as simply over time, but one should bear in mind that they contribute a path in the parameter space.
-Used in conjuction with our master equation, the optimal phase selection results in $w_{gg}$ and $w_{ee}$ vanishing in Eq.~(\ref{eq:master_ge_complete}).
+Used in conjunction with our master equation, the above phase selection results in $w_{gg}$ and $w_{ee}$ vanishing in Eq.~(\ref{eq:master_ge_complete}).
+Furthermore, it minimizes the local adiabatic parameter $\tilde{\alpha}(t)=||\hat{\tilde{w}}(t)||/\omega_{01}(t)$.
+Thus we refer to it as \emph{optimal phase selection} although it may not yield the most accurate evolution as discussed below.

+Utilizing the optimal phase selection scheme with our master equation requires a careful consideration of the used approximations, in particular, the approximation of adiabatic rates.
+We used this approximation in the derivation of the master equation [see Eqs.~(\ref{eq:master_gg_complete}) and (\ref{eq:master_ge_complete})] to state that $\omega_{01}$, $m_1$, $m_2$, and the matrix elements of $\hat{w}$ vary slowly in time.
+With the optimal phase selection, the corresponding parameters are $\tilde{\omega}_{01} = \omega_{01}$, $\tilde{m}_1 = m_1$, $\tilde{m}_2 = e^{i(\lambda_e-\lambda_g)}m_2$, $\tilde{w}_{gg}=\tilde{w}_{ee}=0$, and $\tilde{w}_{ge} = e^{i(\lambda_e-\lambda_g)}w_{ge}$.
+Since the approximation of adiabatic rates applies for the derivatives of the accumulating phases defined in Eq.~(\ref{eq:lambdas}), any possible shift in the power spectra induced by the optimal phase selection can be neglected since it would only lead to higher order terms in the master equation.
+Thus, the master equation can be directly used by replacing the original variables with the phase shifted ones.

 With the optimal selection, the phase shifted basis states become $\ket{\tilde{g}} = e^{i\lambda_g^0}e^{- \int_0^t dt' \braket{g|\dot{g}}}\ket{g}$ and $\ket{\tilde{e}} = e^{i\lambda_e^0}e^{- \int_0^t dt' \braket{e|\dot{e}}}\ket{e}$.
 Thus we have $\braket{\tilde{g}|\dot{\tilde{g}}} = \braket{\tilde{e}|\dot{\tilde{e}}} = 0$ independent of $\ket{g}$ and $\ket{e}$ and the selection renders the phase shifted states to be also invariant under a local gauge change, i.e., $\ket{g} \rightarrow e^{i\beta(t)}\ket{g}$ has no effect on $\ket{\tilde{g}}$ and $\ket{e} \rightarrow e^{i\eta(t)}\ket{e}$ has no effect on $\ket{\tilde{e}}$ where $\beta(t)$ and $\eta(t)$ are any smooth functions.
 For a closed path in the parameter space $\gamma$, we have